-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$500 Self Only \$1,000 Self Plus One and Self and Family in network and \$1,000 Self Only \$2,000 Self Plus One and Self and Family out of network.
-The calendar year deductible may apply to some benefits in this Section.
-We added "(After deductible has been met)" to show when the calendar year deductible does apply. - Some benefits in this section are subject to a "per occurrance" deductible.
-When this applies we will state "plus per occurrence deductible."
-When utilizing Premium Designated Facilities and/or /Free standing facilities you can reduce your out of pocket expenses. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section when the deductible applies we have added "after deductible has been met" The calendar year deductible is: \$500 Self Only, \$1,000 Self Plus One and Self and Family in-network and \$1,000 Self Only, \$2,000 Self Plus One and Self and Family out-of-network. - Some benefits in this section are subject to a "per occurrence" deductible.
+When this applies we will state "per occurrence deductible."
+When utilizing free-standing facilities you can reduce your out of pocket expenses. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b).

-YOUR PHYSICIAN MUST GET PRECERTIFICATION OF HOSPITAL STAYS.
-Please refer to Section 3 to be sure which services require precertification.
+Any costs associated with the professional charge such as physician charges are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR SOME SERVICES AND/OR PROCEDURES.
+Please refer to the preauthorization information shown in Section 3 or call customer service to be sure which services require preauthorization.

-Section 3 to be sure which services require precertification.
-Benefit Description You pay Note: When the calendar year deductible applies we say below: "(when deductible has been met') Inpatient hospital In-Network Out-of-Network Room and board, such as Premium- Designated network hospital - 20% after 50% of the Plan allowance and any difference between our allowance and the Ward, semiprivate, or intensive care accommodations; per-occurrence deductible of \$500 and annual deductible billed amount. (after per roccurrence deductible of \$1,000 and annual General nursing care; and has been met deductible has been met) Meals and special diets.
-Network hospital 20% after Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate. \$1,000 per-occurrence deductible and annual deductible has been met.
-Operating, recovery, maternity, and other treatment rooms 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the Prescribed drugs and medicines billed amount. (after deductible has been met) • Diagnostic laboratory tests and X-rays met) Administration of blood and blood products Blood products, derivatives and components, artificial blood products and biological serum.
-Blood products include any product created from a component of blood such as, but not limited to, plasma, packed red blood cells, platelets, albumin, Factor VIII, immunoglobulin, and prolastin Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen
+Benefit Description You pay Note: When the calendar year deductible applies we say below: "(when deductible has been met') Inpatient hospital In-Network Out-of-Network Room and board, such as Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets.
+Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+20% after annual deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products.
+20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)